chirun-ncl/chirun/README.md

 #### Upgrade Instructions
  * Run the following command with the virtualenv active to upgrade the installed version of `makecourse`:
  * `pip install --upgrade git+https://github.com/coursebuilder-ncl/makecourse.git`
+ * You may need to run the above command with an extra `--force-reinstall` argument if the version number has not been changed between updates.

 ---